mmistakes/minimal-mistakes/_drafts/fs2.md

 ## 5. Resource Management

 As the official documentation says, we don't have to use the `handleErrorWith` method to manage the release of resources used by the stream eventually.
-Instead, the fs2 library implements the _bracket_ pattern to manage resources.
+Instead, **the fs2 library implements the _bracket_ pattern to manage resources**.

 The bracket pattern is a resource management pattern developed in the functional programming domain many years ago.
 The pattern defines two functions: The first is used to acquire a resource; The second is guaranteed to be called when the resource is no longer needed.